www3838438/status/site/content/incidents/8-15-17-timeouts-simple-api.md

 # Intermittent Timeouts in the Simple API (EU Region)

-Starting 10:30 CEST, there was a period of 2.5 hours of intermittent timeouts for queries to the Simple API in the eu-west-1 region.
+Starting 10:30 CEST, the Simple API in the eu-west-1 region experienced intermittent timeouts for queries.
+This is now resolved.